Cal-ly/StructuralShowcase/auxilary/Prompt noJWT.md

     - CRUD customers and users.
     - CRUD beverages.
     - Access analytics data like top customers, total sales, and revenue trends.
-  - Use **Axios** for making API requests, and configure it to include the JWT token in the request headers for authorized requests.
+  - Use **Axios** (check for latest version) for making API requests, and configure it to include the JWT token in the request headers for authorized requests.
+  - Use **Bootstrap** (check for latest version) to help style and design the app.

+- Suggest a folder structure to the front-end app.
 - Implement routing between pages using **React Router**.
 - Host the React app on **Simply.com** alongside the MySQL database.